Trump rejects stricter gun checks

 Police said he was shot twice and fled the scene in his vehicle.
 He died from what appeared to be a self-inflicted gunshot wound after being chased by Mr Willeford and Johnnie Langendorff.

-Investigators in Texas say they will refrain from publically using the name of the gunman, telling reporters "we don't talk about the shooter".
+Investigators in Texas say they will refrain from publicly using the name of the gunman, telling reporters "we don't talk about the shooter".

 By not mentioning the gunman's name, authorities said they hope it "doesn't encourage other people to do horrific acts", according to FBI Special Agent in Charge Christopher Combs.

-Asked in Tokyo on Monday about the attack, Mr Trump called Sunday's shooting not "a guns situation" but instead "a mental health problem at the highest level".
+Asked in Tokyo on Monday about the attack, Mr Trump said Sunday's shooting was not "a guns situation", but "a mental health problem at the highest level".

 Last week Mr Trump called on Congress to "immediately" eliminate the green card lottery visa programme hours after a suspect from Uzbekistan drove onto a bike path in New York City and killed eight people.